steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_schemagen_basic.md

     schemagen -d target/classes se.west.gnat.Bar

-While the jaxb2-maven-plugin could potentially include some snazzy and complex code to ensure that the arguments would be only either source or bytecode files, the underlying schemagen tool will complain visibly if the argument combinations are incorrect.
-Thus, the jaxb2-maven-plugin authors felt it would be better to simply delegate the error handling in this case to schemagen, to avoid creating a new layer of potentially complex logic within the plugin.
+While the jaxb-maven-plugin could potentially include some snazzy and complex code to ensure that the arguments would be only either source or bytecode files, the underlying schemagen tool will complain visibly if the argument combinations are incorrect.
+Thus, the jaxb-maven-plugin authors felt it would be better to simply delegate the error handling in this case to schemagen, to avoid creating a new layer of potentially complex logic within the plugin.